liquidev/hayago/README.md

    binary format for source code protection.
 Debugging symbols are stripped, and a separate symbol table must be used.
  - **Easy API.** rod is easily embeddable into other applications.
-Its FFI can automatically generate the necessary wrapper procedures for just about any object or procedure.
+Its FFI can automatically generate the necessary wrappers for just about any object, enum, or procedure.
  - **Concurrency.** rod's concurrency is very lightweight.
-It uses fibers to achieve simple, yet powerful parallelization.
+It uses fibers to achieve simple, yet powerful parallelization, without giving up thread-safety.

 ### Running rod
 To run rod, compile it from source code: